nwoolr20/imx-starknet/docs/erc20.md

 - `Capped` - an immutable maximum supply is set on contract initialization

 `ERC20_Mintable_Capped` describes a fixed supply ERC20 token with a designated contract owner who has minting rights.
-Such a preset would be suitable for a standard governance token, for example, but less accomodating for other bespoke functionality, such as infinite supply in-game resource tokens or otherwise.
+Such a preset would be suitable for a standard governance token, for example, but less accommodating for other bespoke functionality, such as infinite supply in-game resource tokens or otherwise.

 This is an example for deploying an ERC20 token using the above preset in Javascript, using [`@shardlabs/starknet-hardhat-plugin`](https://www.npmjs.com/package/@shardlabs/starknet-hardhat-plugin) and [`starknet.js`](https://github.com/0xs34n/starknet.js).